 Questions about participation

-When Gearmunk first announced the Thin Air Show this spring, it earned ample media attention for the event, with outlets like Business Insider, Gear Junkie, and SNEWS covering the development of the show.
+When Gearmunk first announced the Thin Air Show this spring, it earned ample media attention for the event, with outlets like Business Insider, Gear Junkie, and Outside Business Journal covering the development of the show.
 News reports painted a picture of widespread excitement among outdoor industry players.

 Behind the scenes at Gearmunk, however, employees had concerns about the show’s viability for months.
-SNEWS spoke with multiple current or former employees at Gearmunk who expressed deep frustration with the company and its handling of the show.
+Outside Business Journal spoke with multiple current or former employees at Gearmunk who expressed deep frustration with the company and its handling of the show.

 Jenna Celmer, who joined Gearmunk as a VP of digital strategy in February, said that as early as April she had become “insecure” about the number of brands committed to exhibiting in June.